-People who have obtained “settled status” in the UK have to update the details every time they change the passport or identity card they used to apply, the Home Office requires.
-But users and support groups say that at the moment this is not that easy.
+People who have “settled status” in the UK have to update their details every time they change the passport or identity card they used to apply, the Home Office requires.
+But users and support groups say at the moment this is not easy.

 The EU settlement scheme (or “settled status”) was designed to replace the EU’s permanent residence system after the UK decided to leave the European Union.
-It is meant to grant residence and social security rights in the UK to non-British citizens from the European Union (EU), Norway, Iceland, Liechtenstein and Switzerland.
+It is meant to grant residence and social security rights in the UK to citizens from the European Union (EU), Norway, Iceland, Liechtenstein and Switzerland, and their qualifying family members.

 These groups can submit the application online providing the requested information, including their passport or ID number.
-At the end of the process, a letter from the Home Office confirms the status providing the link to a web page that can be accessed with the passport or ID number used in the application and the user’s date of birth.
+At the end of the process, a letter from the Home Office confirms the status providing the link to a web page that contains all the details and serves as evidence, e.g. for employers or landlords.
+The web page can be accessed with the passport or ID number used in the application and the user’s date of birth.

 You may be required to prove your status in order to demonstrate your right to work, or to access benefits and services, for example to prospective employers and landlords, the National Health Service (NHS), other Government departments and local authorities.Home Office settled status confirmation letter.